-From bee stings to swimming pools, learn the validity of common summer myths.
+From bee stings to swimming pools: the scoop on common summer health myths

 Do you really have to wait a half hour after eating before going for a swim?
 While many medical experts have disputed the science behind the old eat-and-wait adage, a study in Medicine, Science and the Law suggests that, yes, maybe waiting isn't such a bad idea.
 Of the accidental drowning cases reviewed in the study, more than 79 percent had recently eaten, which may leave you wondering about the validity of other summer-themed wisdoms.
-Discover Rush Online asked Michele Bailey, DO, a primary care physician at Rush University Medical Center, to help separate fact from fiction.
+Michele Bailey, DO, a primary care physician at Rush University Medical Center, helps separate fact from fiction.

 Fact or fiction?
 With each bee sting you endure, the reaction (pain, swelling, anaphylaxic or severe allergic reaction) gets worse and worse.